givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High performance computing.md

 7. Where will this data be stored?

-    Typically data can be stored on a file share (e.g., SMB).
+    Typically, data can be stored on a file share (e.g., SMB).
 During a compute run, it may be more practical and performant to copy/store this data on a parallel filesystem (e.g., Lustre or BeeGFS), or to local SSD disk on the compute nodes, typically described as "scratch" disk.

 8. Will this data be stored on compute instances during a batch run?
 Would you store data on each compute node working in a batch, or would you store data in a shared area?